Marlboro Tanker 28-1-96 Still Responds

 By NICHOLAS LENCZYK, Correspondent | February 11, 2021 | NEW JERSEY

 Story No. 021321108

-Photo by Nicholas LenczykMarlboro Fire Company District 1 of Marlboro Township, 1986 Hahn 1500 Gallon Per Minute Rated pump, 2900 Gallon rated tank, and 100 gallons of foam carried on board engine/tanker 28-1-96, still responds to calls as seen February 11th of 2021.
-At 35 years old, there are no plans to retire in the near future and the sounds of its Detroit motor will purr for years and generations to come.
+Photo by Nicholas LenczykMarlboro Fire Co.
+District 1 of Marlboro Twp., 1986 Hahn 1500-GPM rated pump, 2900-gallon rated tank, and 100-gallons of foam carried on board, Engine/Tanker 28-1-96 still responds to calls as seen on February 11th.
+At 35-years-old, there are no plans to retire in the near future and the sounds of its Detroit motor will purr for years and generations to come.

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.